m19v/m19v.github.io/docs/tutorials/computer-science/networking.md

 ### MAC address

 A **MAC address** (short for medium access control address) is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment.
 **MAC address formats**: XX:XX:XX:XX:XX:XX, XX-XX-XX-XX-XX-XX or XXXXXXXXXXXX - 6 groups of 2 hexadecimal digits (12-digit: 6 bytes or 48 bits).
+First half of MAC address is typically the manufacturer's organizationally unique identifier (OUI) and the second half is unique number.

 ### LAN